-Extreme Fire Danger Restrictions are in place for ALL Regional Parks.
+Low to Moderate Fire Danger Restrictions in Place for ALL Regional Parks

 The following restrictions remain in place for the remainder of the fire season:

 - Smoke-Free Parks.
 Smoking is prohibited in the East Bay Regional Park District.
 "Smoking" means inhaling, exhaling, burning or carrying any lighted pipe, cigar, cigarette, weed, plant or other combustible organic or chemical substance, the smoke from which is specifically designed or intended to be inhaled or drawn into the nose or mouth.
 In addition, "smoking" for the purpose of this Ordinance includes the use of any vapor device, of any product name or descriptor, which releases gases, particles or vapors into the air as a result of combustion, electrical ignition or vaporization intended to be drawn into the nose or mouth (excluding any United States Food and Drug Administration approved nebulized medication).

 - Restriction.
 No person shall build, light or maintain fires of any kind in areas where prohibited and posted during declared fire season.
 Extreme conditions may cause the elimination of all open flames for any purpose, or the evacuation or closure of a park.